purtuga/jquery.stickOnScroll/README.md

 -   **setWidthOnStick**    :   *Boolean.
 Optional.
 Default=false* <br />
                             If true, the width of the element that will be made sticky is set so that it maintains the same width when its position is removed from the normal page flow (position:fixed).
 The width is then removed when the element returns to the normal page flow position.

+-   **onStick**    :   *Function.
+Optional.
+Default=null* <br />
+    A function to be called when the element becomes sticky on the page.
+Function will have a scope of element that was made sticky, which will also be provided as the first argument to the Function.

+    Example:

+        onStick: function($ele){
+            // this = jQuery object of the sticky element }

+-   **onUnStick**    :   *Function.
+Optional.
+Default=null* <br />
+    A function to be called when the element becomes un-sticky on the page.
+Function will have a scope of element whose stickiness was removed, which will also be provided as the first argument to the Function.

+    Example:

+        onUnStick: function($ele){
+            // this = jQuery object of the sticky element }

 Examples
 --------